vACCLatvia/VAT-Spy-Client-Data-Update-Project/README.md

-# VAT-Spy Client Data Updates
+# VAT-Spy Client Data Update Project

 VAT-Spy is an Air Traffic and ATC Display client that was designed by Ross Carlson for the VATSIM Network.
 VAT-Spy can be obtained at http://www1.metacraft.com/VATSpy/.